 Meanwhile, Amy and her cop get friendlier back at home.
 She invites him in for the first time… as a couple.
 They sneak around like they are back in high school, and you can’t help but laugh at how juvenile, and simultaneously super cute, they are being.

 This episode breaks my heart just a little bit.
 Kevin, like so many of us, really thought he was doing the right thing by creating Leslie.
-Clearly, he’s missed the mark by a long shot.
+Unfortunately, he’s missed the mark by a long shot.
 That can be so analogous to life though.
-Just because see one thing as good, doesn’t mean another person won’t see it as deceit.
+Just because an individual sees one thing as right and proper, doesn’t mean another person won’t see it as deceit.
 It’s not always simple to figure out what the best plan of action is in this life, but hopefully, like Kevin seems to be doing, we can learn from our mistakes and do better.

 Favorite Quote of the Episode: